 What is a Google Text Ad?
-Essential Guide in 2021
+Essential Guide

 Why should every digital marketer learn how to create a Google text ad?

 Text ads, also known as search ads, appear on Google’s search engine results pages (SERPs) and in other locations throughout the Google search network.
-In 2021, Google is the most popular search engine, processing almost 6 billion searches per day.
+Presently, Google is the most popular search engine, processing almost 6 billion searches per day.
 Advertisers that use Google text ads as part of their PPC advertising efforts gain access to this enormous audience and the ability to target their ads based on the search queries or keywords that users type into Google.

 If you’re new to PPC advertising, we’ve created this essential guide to help you start using Google text ads to promote your products and services online.
 We’ll explain what a Google text ad is, how the ad format is defined, Google text ad setup and basics, and how to create ad copy for your text ads.